JoinCODED/WS-Flutter-M9-CRUD-With-API/03_Posting_Data/04_posting_data.md

     ),
 ```

-We passed our values to the function, and then we we called the `pop` method to go to the previous page.
+We passed the values to the function, and called the `pop` method to go back to the previous page.

-Wait, our book is not added.. let's restart our app, oh here it is, but why that happened? that's because we added the book to the backend, so we need to do the `get` request again to get the updates, a solution for that is to add the book to the front end after we finish our call, so in your provider:
+Wait!
+Our book is not added...
+Let's restart our app.
+Oh! here it is, but why did that happen?

+Because we added the book to the backend, and we need to make a `get` request again to get the updates.
+To do that, we have to add the book in the front end after we finish our call.

+8. In the provider, add the following code:

 ```dart
     Book newBook = await BooksServices().createBook(book: book);